 The staff should continue to work with stakeholders to improve the performance indicator program in order to better identify those plants with declining safety performance.
 See Attachment 1.

-The staff should also continue to focus on improving the timeliness and efficiency of the ignificance etermination rocess.
+The staff should also continue to focus on improving the timeliness and efficiency of the Significance Determination Process.
 See Attachment 3.

 Within the reactor oversight program, the staff should reconsider the point at which licensee senior management should be requested to meet with the Commission to discuss actions being taken to improve performance (e.g., plants remaining in Column IV for a protracted period) and make a recommendation to the Commission.
 See Attachment 4.